johnnyphilology/vscode-scribe/README.md

 ## Status

-_Scribe_ is currently at version `1.1.0`, but we are happy to acccept PRs!
+_Scribe_ is currently at version `1.1.0`, and we are happy to accept PRs!

 ## 🎨 Scribe Theme